 In 2010 he left the ‘Batties,’ to concentrate on his duo with guitarist/singer Rob van Sante.
 He composed all the music for the duo’s third album, ”The Adventures of John Paul Jones’, which told the story of the Scots born mariner who was a hero for the American colonists during the American Revolutionary War.
 A presentation of the album (with drama written by Alan) was performed at the 2012 Dumfries and Galloway Arts Festival and at the 2013 Edinburgh Festival.
 The duo also developed a multi-media show telling Jones’ story which was showcased at Mystic Seaport Sea Festival in Connecticut in 2015.

 2014 saw his music featured in the National Theatre of Scotland’s award winning production of “The Glasgow Girls” musical about asylum seekers, while his singing and speaking talents were featured in “The Life and Times of Scrooge”, the solo album of Finnish rock star Tuomas Holopainen of metal band Nightwish.
 That same year Alan and Rob's fourth CD “Rough Diamonds” was released and was followed by “The Dear Green Place” in 2017.
-The duo continues to tour Europe, North America and Australia.
+The duo continued to perform in Europe, North America and Australia up till 2019 when they played a last tour together of the U.S. West coast.
+Alan now performs as a soloist while Rob records and sings with his wife Janie."

 In recent years Alan has taught Scots Song at the prestigious annual “Swannanoa Gathering” in North Carolina, USA.
 He was also a guest artist in the Linn Records mammoth 12 CD recording of the songs of Robert Burns, Scotland’s beloved National Poet, whose poems, songs and music have endured over the centuries.